-In 2017-2018 100% of students earned a grade of "B" or above in field experience hours.
-These results indicate students are engaging in field experience courses in a professional manner and are demonstrating proficiency in counseling skills and content knowledge.
-The findings also indicate the COUN Program is consistent in preparing students for field experience coursework.
-This is noteworthy because three separate faculty members teach coursework linked to field experiences.
-Therefore, continuity and consistency are necessary to maximize student learning and success.
+Analysis: In 2017-2018 100% of students earned a grade of "B" or above in field experience hours.
+These results indicated students were engaging in field experience courses in a professional manner and were demonstrating proficiency in counseling skills and content knowledge.
+The findings also indicated the COUN Program was consistent in preparing students for field experience coursework.
+This was noteworthy because three separate faculty members taught coursework linked to field experiences.
+Therefore, continuity and consistency were necessary to maximize student learning and success.